juxor/afaq/markdown/secG3.md

 similarities between individualist anarchism and "anarcho"-capitalism does not make the former a forerunner of the latter.
 For example, both schools support the idea of "free markets."
-Yet the question of markets is fundamentally second to the issue of property rights for what is exchanged on the market is dependent on what is considered legitimate property.
+Yet the question of markets is fundamentally second to the issue of property rights, for what is exchanged on the market is dependent on what is considered legitimate property.
 In this, as Rothbard noted, individualist anarchists and "anarcho"-capitalists differ and different property rights produce different market structures and dynamics.
 This means that capitalism is not the only economy with markets and so support for markets cannot be equated with support for capitalism.
 Equally, opposition to markets is **not** the defining characteristic of socialism.
-As such, it **is** possible to be a market socialist (and many socialist are) as "markets" and "property" do not equate to capitalism as we proved in sections [G.1.1](secG1.html#secg11) and [G.1.2](secG1.html#secg12) respectively.
+As such, it **is** possible to be a market socialist (and many socialists are) as "markets" and "property" do not equate to capitalism as we proved in sections [G.1.1](secG1.html#secg11) and [G.1.2](secG1.html#secg12) respectively.

 One apparent area of overlap between individualist anarchism and